NOVEMBER & DECEMBER SPECIAL: TNVR SERVICES AT NO COST! BOOK TODAY!

 By committing to TNVR, The Humane Society of Sarasota County actively supports a humane and sustainable solution for community cats.
 Together, with the help of volunteers and advocates, we are making a lasting difference for Sarasota’s feline population.

-To advocate for a cat in your neighborhood, the Humane Society of Sarasota County offers the following services:
+Humane Society of Sarasota County offers the following services:

-- Trap Rental - $15 per week - (Please note: there is a $100 fee for unreturned traps.)
+- Trap Rental: $15/Week – (NOTE: There is a $100 fee for unreturned traps.)

 How to Trap a Community Cat